The fluttering feeling in your rib cage could be heart palpitations.

 If the fluttering sensations persist or if you have any other symptoms to go with them – such as shortness of breath, lightheadedness or chest pain – you should get it checked out by your doctor.

 Causes of heart palpitations

-There are a range of causes of heart palpitations.
-Non-worrying causes of palpitations are more likely to come on when you’re at rest or in bed, as it’s easy to become aware of your heartbeat then.
+There are a number of causes of heart palpitations.
+You’re more likely to become aware of non-worrying causes of palpitations when you’re at rest or in bed, as it’s easy to become aware of your heartbeat then.